cshiv/chart-check/README.md

 If there are any fields that need to be omitted during the process, they can be configured as described in the sections below."

-# ALL THE CONFIGURATIONS POSSIBLE
+# All the possible configurations

 All the configurable sections are present [here](https://github.com/cshiv/chart-check/blob/2ca719b5f999592d8cb99071709adbc12fc29a6e/src/predefined.py#L1).
 Some important configurations are